 Winterland at Gallagher Way

-Gallagher Way is also the site for the Wrigleyville location of Christkindlmarket, an authentic German-style outdoor market until December 31.
-Pick up some ornaments or holiday gifts and try various food and warm drinks including hot chocolate.
+Gallagher Way will also be home to the Wrigleyville location of Christkindlmarket (an authentic German-style outdoor market) until December 31.
+After Winterland, you can stop by Christkindlmarket to pick up ornaments or holiday gifts and enjoy various food and warm drinks including hot chocolate.

 The Beatrix Potter Holiday Tea Party

-The Beatrix Potter Holiday Tea Party is returning for its seventh season.
+The Beatrix Potter Holiday Tea Party is a fun activity for little kids.
 Four adorable Beatrix Potter favorites come to life in this interactive trunk and puppet show, complete with original music.
-The show is ideal for toddlers and younger kids (ages 2 to 6).
+After the show, head to the lobby to play with the puppets, take pictures with the cast, and join a communal tea party featuring a festive spread of holiday treats.
+The show is suitable for all ages but it is best for toddlers and younger kids (ages 2 to 6).

 Where: Chicago Children’s Theatre, 100 S. Racine Ave. in the West Loop